cardenasciencias/Cardenasciencias/README.md

 ## About

-I am a Physics graduate with a research focus on **physical oceanography, numerical modelling, and environmental data analysis**.
+Physics graduate with a research focus on **physical oceanography, numerical modelling, and environmental data analysis**.

 I have experience in the implementation and validation of the **CROCO ocean model**, including hydrodynamic simulations, atmospheric and river forcing, execution in HPC environments, and statistical validation using satellite datasets.